 THE IALA DOMAIN

-Within the Feature Concept Dictionary Register, the Portrayal Register and the Metadata Register each entry is assigned to a recognised domain.
-The purpose of designating domains and a related Domain Control Body is to ensure that the key stakeholders (as represented by the domains) are consulted in any subsequent proposals to adjust items contained in a Register.
+Within the Feature Concept Dictionary Register, the Portrayal Register and the Metadata Register, each entry is assigned to a recognised domain.
+The purpose of designating domains and a related Domain Control Body is to ensure that the key stakeholders within the IALA community(as represented by the domains) are consulted in any subsequent proposals to adjust items contained in a Register.

 Domain with Registers